 - 25. Our standard audits are based on four audit dimensions that frame the wider scope of public sector audit requirements.
 These are: financial sustainability, financial management, governance and accountability and value for money. - 26.
 The Code of Audit Practice includes provisions relating to the audit of small bodies.
-Where the application of the full wider scope is judged by auditors not to be appropriate to an audited body then the annual audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
-Due to the nature of the board's activities and the lack of complexity of its financial transactions, we plan to apply the small body provisions of the Code to the 2019/20 audit of the board.
+Where the application of the full wider audit scope is judged by auditors not to be appropriate to an audited body then the annual audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
+In light of the volume and lack of complexity of the financial transactions, we plan to apply the small body provisions of the Code to the 2019/20 audit of CHS.